seatshare/cicd-canary/README.md

 is built off of [st2-workroom](https://github.com/StackStorm/st2workroom) and can be deployed to a local Vagrant environment, deployed to Digital Ocean, or deployed to a local set of servers.

 For use on: Debian/Ubuntu systems.
-Please see [Expansion](#Expansion) for more details on how to use this with different components.
+If you would like to see this on a different platform, please let us know at <support@stackstorm.com>

 # Overview